-In addition, the Center for Languages and International Collaboration (CLIC) offers live video and computer conferencing, a multimedia library of instructional materials, and access to international satellite broadcasting to enhance your classroom learning.
+All arts and science majors, including Global Studies, must be proficient in a modern foreign language up to the intermediate level.
+The Center for Languages and International Collaboration (CLIC) supports this with informal language opportunities, live video and computer conferencing, a multimedia library of instructional materials, and access to international satellite broadcasting to enhance classroom learning.

 You must complete the following courses to fulfill the Global Studies major: